It’s one thing to take care of yourself, but it’s another thing to take care of the world you live in...

 Take notes on your laptop or iPad

 We all are guilty of spending way too much time looking at our screens, so why not use that to help reduce paper wastage?
-Taking notes is important, we know this better than most, but there is no reason for you to buy books every three months when you could put it all in to your laptop or iPad.
+Taking notes is important, we know this better than most, but there is no reason for you to buy books every three months when you could put it all into your laptop or iPad.
 Use basic apps like voice recordings to remember those impromptu song ideas and your tablet to draw out those sparks of inspiration and limit that paper wastage!

 Walk instead of drive

 This is obviously a good idea for multiple reasons.
 Stretch those legs and get out in the fresh air.
-Your body, mind and the environment will thank you for it.
+Your body, mind and the environment around you will thank you for it.
 If you are going somewhere that is a little bit out of walking distance, jump on a train or a bus rather than driving or Ubering.
-If you MUST get in a car to get all your gear to the gig, make sure you get as many of the band in as possible for a carpool.
+If you must get in a car to get all your gear to the gig, make sure you get as many of the band in as possible for a carpool.
 You can even practice your cover of 500 miles car-karaoke style on the way there.

 Do the little things right

-Always grab the glass bottle over the plastic one, if you must print - print double sided, don’t forget your reusable bags when you go to woollies, choose eco-friendly drum skins, double check that all of you lights are out and you turned off your computer before going to bed after a mixing session, don’t sing the entire extended version on Bohemian Rhapsody every time you shower and limit the time that the water runs, say no to plastic straws and cups when receiving your rider, and for crying out loud DON’T LITTER!
+Always grab the glass bottle over the plastic one, if you must print - print double-sided, don’t forget your reusable bags when you go to woollies, choose eco-friendly drum skins, double-check that all of your lights are out and you turned off your computer before going to bed after a mixing session, don’t sing the entire extended version on Bohemian Rhapsody every time you shower and limit the time that the water runs, say no to plastic straws and cups when receiving your rider, and for crying out loud DON’T LITTER!
 Things like these that happen in everyday life are nothing but a tiny inconvenience but make a MASSIVE difference to the world you live in.
 Do your part as a creative in keeping this world beautiful for not just us, but all the generations after us.